 After opening statement, the State will put on its witnesses.
 Usually the State begins with the complaining witness.
 Then the State often calls eyewitness to the events and circumstances surrounding the alleged sexual assault.
 Finally the State will call the investigators to satisfy the jury that the State did the best it could to gather all the relevant evidence, and usually the State will call a an advocate for sexual assault victims who tell the jury that there is no one size fits all reaction to being a victim of a sexual assault.

 Many defense lawyers believe that they must destroy the credibility of the complaining witness to win the case.
-In our experience, this is not necessarily the case, and aggressive efforts to destroy the credibility of the child witness may fail.
+In our experience as Dallas sexual assault criminal defense lawyers, this is not necessarily the case, and aggressive efforts to destroy the credibility of the child witness may fail.
 While every case is different, even if an aggressive attack on the credibility of the complaining witness is ill-advised, the complaining witnesses can often be effectively cross-examined by eliciting every favorable fact from them, or by more subtly suggesting problems with the reliability of their testimony.
 There are other cases that call for unique and unusual cross-examination strategies.
 Of all the skills a criminal defense lawyer should possess, cross-examination is the least subject to generalization.
-It is often referred to the “art of cross-examination” for this very reason.
+It is often referred to as the “art of cross-examination” for this very reason.

-If the jury does convict one of the most difficult things to do is to “shift gears” and effectively advocate during the punishment phase of the trial.
-It is difficult for a lawyer to credibly go from passionately arguing the innocence of the client to acknowledging the jury verdict’s and arguing for leniency.
+If the jury does convict, one of the most difficult things to do is to “shift gears” and effectively advocate during the punishment phase of the trial.
+It is difficult for a lawyer to credibly go from passionately arguing the innocence of the client to acknowledging the jury verdicts and arguing for leniency.
 Moreover, it is difficult for many defendants to discuss this topic in advance of trial.
-As a result, the punishment phase of the trial is often short, and many defense lawyers put offer little meaningful evidence in this phase of the trial.
-Still a good criminal defense lawyer will prepare for any possible outcome.
+As a result, the punishment phase of the trial is often short, and many defense lawyers offer little meaningful evidence in this phase of the trial.
+Still, a good Dallas sex crimes defense lawyer will prepare for any possible outcome.

 Depending on the circumstances one may be able to call members of the defendant’s family, clergy or close friends as effective witnesses in the punishment phase.